A-LinCui/A-LinCui.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am Zhao Junbo, a master's student majoring in Electronic Engineering from (Nanoscale Integrated Circuits and Systems Lab)[https://nicsefc.ee.tsinghua.edu.cn/], Department of Electronic Engineering, Tsinghua University.
+I am Zhao Junbo, a master's student majoring in Electronic Engineering from [Nanoscale Integrated Circuits and Systems Lab](https://nicsefc.ee.tsinghua.edu.cn/), Department of Electronic Engineering, Tsinghua University.
 I have been engaged in the research of automatic machine learning (AutoML), especially Neural Architecture Search (NAS), since 2019.
 In addition, I also pay attention to the field of adversarial robustness.
 I prefer to challenge technology and push the limits of what I already do.
 And I am looking for a Ph.D. position at present.

 {style="text-align: justify;"}